Syed-Moinuddin2025/Syed-Moinuddin2025/README.md

 ## 💼 Professional Background

 💬 I bring 6+ years of experience as an HR/Admin Assistant, handling office operations, employee data management, and administrative coordination with precision and professionalism.
 📄 Want to explore more?
-View My CV (https://drive.google.com/file/d/1pu3o8bzkUiLdhhyELn4Y1jrcFB-uenGP/view?usp=drive_link)
+View My CV

-- 📄 Know about my experience: [View My CV](https://drive.google.com/file/d/1RvOEcTBU4c0ubBf5N1-ESwbTWze74T6D/view?usp=sharing)

  ## ✨ Fun Fact